rob-derosa/package-policy/README.md

 ### Limitations

-* Only supports the one `package.json` manifest file currently
+* supports the one `package.json` manifest file currently
-* Only supports Javascript and Typescript projects currently
+* supports Javascript and Typescript projects currently
-* Only looks in the `dependencies` node in the `package.json` file
+* looks in the `dependencies` node in the `package.json` file (does not look in `devDependencies`)

 ### Improvements

 * support multiple package manifest files for repos with several projects
 * provide support for other frameworks (.NET, Ruby, Java, Go)
-* provide support for ignore path filters to allow ignoring specific package manifest files (i.e. backup, etc)
+* provide support for ignore path filters to allow ignoring specific package manifest files (i.e. backups)

 ### License